Aabhiraj412/Hostel-ERP/ReadMe.md

 ## Team

-This project was developed by a dedicated team of developers:
+A dedicated team of developers developed this project:

 - **Abhiraj Dixit** (@Aabhiraj412)
 - **Anamika Tiwari** (@Anamika0246)